sambetts/poc-bots/RickrollBot/readme.md

 Get your IP address and DNS setup while the image is downloading and building.
 DNS needs to be working before we deploy anything in AKS.

-# Production only: Create AKS resource via PowerShell
+## Step 3: Create AKS Resource via PowerShell
 For production we'll run the bot in AKS so it can scale up & down.
 This script creates a whole architecture in Kubernetes: a reverse nginx proxy + load-balancer + a scale-set role for the bot image + an SSL certificate manager to get & renew your public SSL certificate (like we do manually for the dev environment).

 Script pre-reqs: